-A growing movement within the United States is leading people to celebrate Native Americans’ Day on the second Monday of each October.
+A growing movement within the United States is leading people to celebrate Native Americans’ Day or similarly named holidays on the second Monday of each October.

 |2017||9 Oct||Mon||Native American Day||SD|